benjamintd/benjamintd.com/README.md

-This is a personal website, using Bootstrap.
+This is my personal website, using Bootstrap and Jekyll.